Sexyman stings “Saints”; Sakal reveals strain of 2017 and why Shiva Boys withdrew Naps protest

 At times this afternoon, Shiva Boys looked a shadow of themselves—as though the players were wallowing in self-pity on the field.

-Neither option was really palatable to the school’s vociferous and colourful band of supporters.
+Neither option was really acceptable to the school’s vociferous and colourful band of supporters.

 “If Fatima could hit [St Mary’s] five, allyuh supposed to hit them 11!” shouted another fan.

-Winger Quinn Rodney seemed to have similar ideas, as he forced St Mary’s custodian Regaleo Holder into a sharp save in the sixth minute before striking the bar with a header from the resulting corner kick by Ronaldo Edwards.
+Winger Quinn Rodney seemed to have similar ideas.
+In the sixth minute, he forced St Mary’s custodian Regaleo Holder into a sharp save before he struck the bar with a header from the resulting corner kick by Ronaldo Edwards.

-The nervy start aside, St Mary’s soon rose to the challenge, though.
-The Morne Diablo ground might seem just as far from Port of Spain but the surface is better and the rope around the field looked to be about ten feet away from the sidelines, which ensured plenty room for the linesmen and minimised any chance a supporter had to so much as glare at a player.
+St Mary’s, though, put the nervy start behind them and soon rose to the challenge.
+The Morne Diablo ground might seem so very far from Port-of- Spain but the surface is better and the rope around the field looked to be about ten feet away from the sidelines, which ensured plenty room for the linesmen and minimised any chance a supporter had to so much as glare at a player.

-The “Dogpatch” is five minutes walk from the school while the Morne Diablo ground is a half hour’s drive away.
+The “Dogpatch” is five minutes walk away from the school while the Morne Diablo ground is a half-hour’s drive away.

 It is one of several executive decisions that left the team from deep south feeling as though they were sinned against this season; and, although there was a good turnout today, few students made the trek to support their school.

 Shiva Boys needed the help too.
-There were times in the first half that St Mary’s midfielder Matthaeus Granger looked the most effective player on the field while flying winger Trevor Spicer made opposing right back Ronald Charles look as though he was standing in quicksand.
+There were times in the first half that St Mary’s midfielder Matthaeus Granger looked the most effective player on the field while flying winger Trevor Spicer often made opposing right-back Ronald Charles look as though he was standing in quicksand.

-With Nanton a non-factor, Shiva Boys captain Judah Garcia and Tyrel “Pappy” Emmanuel combined to overrun Granger in central midfield and push the visitors further and further back into their own half of the field.
+With Nanton a non-factor, Shiva Boys captain Judah Garcia and Tyrel “Pappy” Emmanuel combined to overrun Granger in central midfield and push the visitors farther and farther back into their own half of the field.

-Not that Shiva Boys always seemed to know what they wanted to do with the ball, which is an odd accusation against a team with such a gifted midfield trio.
+Not that Shiva Boys always seemed to know what they wanted to do with the ball, an odd observation for a team with such a gifted midfield trio.

-Emmanuel, hobbled by injuries, has not been himself this year and showed only fleeting glimpses of his ability.
+Emmanuel, haunted by injury, has not been himself this year and showed only fleeting glimpses of his ability.

 And Garcia?
 The Shiva Boys captain can be as frustrating as he is fun to watch.
 His balance is remarkable—just call him the Shiva Buoy.
-With his eye-catching feints and dancing feet, Garcia seems capable of moving anywhere within a 360 degree radius in the blink of an eye.
+With his eye-catching feints and dancing feet, Garcia seems capable of moving anywhere within the entire 360-degree circle in the blink of an eye.

-But the problem is the talented playmaker doesn’t spend enough time driving into areas that can hurt the opposition and sometimes come off as a tad self-indulgent.
+But the problem is the talented playmaker doesn’t spend enough time driving into areas that can hurt the opposition and sometimes comes off as a tad self-indulgent.

 Upfront, nippy attacker Junior “Barry” Asson looked like a cardboard cut-out of himself.